How to overcome political gridlock in Liberal Democracies

 This is why Demos Helsinki has recently collaborated with the Prime Minister’s Office of Finland and Prof. Charles Sabel from Columbia Law School to propose an approach to the policymaking process that aims to renew how governments steer and regulate societies through Collaboration and iteration.
 We call this approach Humble Governance.

-The model — based on Prof. Sabel’s experimentalist governance theory — starts with a simple assumption that has many important implications: to restore their capacity to solve collective problems in times of political anxiety and uncertainty, governments need to learn how to be humble.
+The model – based on Prof. Sabel’s experimentalist management theory – starts with a simple assumption that has many important implications: to Restore their capacity to solve collective problems in times of political anxiety and uncertainty, governments need to learn how to be Humble.

-Humility entails both a willingness to listen to different opinions and a capacity to review one’s own actions in light of new insights.
+Humility entails both a willingness to listen to different opinions and a capacity to review one’s own actions in the light of new Insights.
 By abandoning the pretense of infallibility, governments then boost their capacity to engage in effective long-term problem-solving.

-Humble governance as a process for nurturing consensus in contexts of uncertainty and gridlock
+Humble governance as a process for nurturing Consensus in the contexts of uncertainty and gridlock

 Figure 1.
-Four main steps for nurturing consensus in the Humble Governance model
+Four main steps for nurturing the Consensus in the Humble Governance model

 Humility in practice